mitchharpur/openshift-console-debugging/docs/debugging/installing-go.md

 # Installing Go

-If you do not have go installed, more detailed instructions can be found [here](https://golang.org/doc/install).
+More detailed instructions on installong go can be found [here](https://golang.org/doc/install).

   ## Mac
   There are several ways to install go on a mac